LATEST NEWS - 30/10/2025

 We are the only tennis academy in the UK that is also registered as an independent school (member of Independent Schools Association and inspected by the Independent Schools Inspectorate), where all students are striving for excellence in tennis.

 We understand intimately the unique needs of elite tennis players.
 Our calendar, timetable and curriculum have all been meticulously designed to create the optimum conditions for training and tournament travel, while maintaining a stable and rigorous academic structure.
+Unlike other tennis & education programs we do not reduce our academic curriculum; our pupils usually gain at least 8 good GCSE qualifications.

 The daily timetable incorporates 3+ hours of training, including physical and mental fitness.
 The annual calendar allows for regular travel to Tennis Europe, ITF and other international tournaments as well as national events as a team.